Skip to content

 How Common Is SIBO in People With Endometriosis?

-What most articles miss is that these two conditions don’t just happen to coexist — they actively fuel each other.
+These two conditions don’t just happen to coexist — they actively fuel each other.
 Endometriosis creates the conditions for SIBO to develop, and SIBO amplifies the inflammation and bloating that make endometriosis symptoms worse.
-This bidirectional relationship is what practitioners call the gut-pelvic axis: a framework connecting pelvic inflammation, gut bacteria, intestinal motility, and hormonal cross-talk into one interconnected system.6 If you want a deeper look at how this shows up in the belly, see endo belly: what causes it and how to calm it.
+This bidirectional relationship is what practitioners call the gut-pelvic axis: a framework connecting pelvic inflammation, gut bacteria, intestinal motility, and hormonal cross-talk into one interconnected system.
+If you want a deeper look at how this shows up in the belly, see endo belly: what causes it and how to calm it.

 What Is SIBO?